darthdemono/DarthDemono/README.md

 # 👋 Hello!
 I'm Jubair Hasan (Joy) AKA DarthDemono

 Hello, I'm Jubair Hasan (Joy), also known as DarthDemono.
 As a high school student passionate about Networking and Internet Technology, I've been actively engaged in programming since 2019.
 I hold a diverse set of certificates that showcase my expertise in various domains.
-In the field of Networking and Security, I have successfully completed the "Network Technician Career Path" and "Network Support and Security" certificates, both issued by Cisco.
+In the field of Networking and Security, I have successfully completed the "Network Technician Career Path," "Network Support and Security," and "Networking Basics" certificates, all issued by Cisco.
 These certificates validate my proficiency in areas such as application layer services, cloud services, network troubleshooting, and user support.
 Additionally, I've earned certificates in Computer Hardware Basics from Cisco, Programming (specifically in C), Web Development (HTML), English (Spoken English), and SEO (both for beginners and advanced strategies), all accredited by Great Learning.
 Furthermore, I've delved into the realms of cryptography, firewall management, application security, cybercrime, and information security, earning recognition from Great Learning for each respective field.
 These achievements reflect my dedication to continuous learning and skill development across a broad spectrum of technological domains.

 ## Technologies I Know